 Field-hunting tip

-Look in manganese deposits in sedimentary or metamorphic environments country — that is the host setting where orientite typically forms.
+Look in manganese deposits in sedimentary or metamorphic environments country, the host setting where orientite typically forms.
 If you start seeing calcite, hausmannite, braunite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.